realworldocaml/book/book/testing/README.md

   [1]
 ```

-It doesn't just generate this output, it also creates a version of the
+The expect test runner also creates a version of the file with the
-file with the captured output, with `.corrected` appended to the end.
+captured output, with `.corrected` appended to the end of the
-If this new output looks correct, we can *promote* it to be the
+filename.
+If this new output looks correct, we can *promote* it by
-expected output by copying it over the original source.
+copying the corrected file it over the original source.
 The `dune
-promote` command does just this, leaving our test file in the
+promote` command does just this, leaving our source as follows.
-following state.

 ```ocaml file=examples/trivial_expect_test_fixed/test.ml
 open!
 Base